A Brief Guide to the Best Places to Live in Washington DC

-If you’re looking for a place to live, you have 21 neighborhoods to choose from, including some in the nearby states of Virginia and Maryland.
+No matter if you are moving during the holidays or in the spring you will need a place to live in.
+You have 21 neighborhoods to choose from when house-hunting, including some in the nearby states of Virginia and Maryland.
 Also, the structure of homes is diverse, so whether you’re looking to move into a smaller home or a large house with a backyard, you can find it all here.
 The cost of living in Washington DC is considered to be high, but it depends mostly on the area you pick.
 Depending on the location you choose, rent can amount to around $2,000 for a one-bedroom apartment, so that’s something to consider when moving to another state alone.
 On the other hand, DC also has some of the highest incomes in the nation to offset the somewhat higher housing and utility prices.

 If you want to commute, it takes around 40 to 50 minutes on average to get anywhere in the city by public transport or metro.
 You can drive, but you should know that traffic can be extreme, especially during rush hour.
 The metropolis also has the highest taxi-to-person ratio in the entire country.

 Living in a Neighborhood in One of the Most Popular Cities in the US